Welcome to Tome Forró Berlin Official Website

 Although the musical style was originally only known to the rural northeast, the dance spread throughout Brazil towards the mid-20th century.
 Over the years, many bands began to complement the traditional Forró trio constellation with other instruments such as violin, guitar or double bass.
 In the late 1990s, a more modern Forró style, known as “Forró Universitário”, began to develop, introducing dance steps and figures adapted from other dances, such as Salsa, Zouk, Samba de Gafiera, Tango, Bolero and more.
 Since then, Forró has become more popular and has made its way to Europe.

 Forró is an essential part of the dance scene in many European cities, with several Forró festivals taking place throughout the year.
 In fact, even more Forró festivals take place in Europe than Brazil!Forró is traditionally danced very closely.
 With easy to learn steps and a rhythm that is hard to resist, it is the perfect dance for all.

 Forró differs in how it looks and feels based on who is dancing, what music is playing and the style of Forró being danced.
-These videos give an idea of some varieties of the dance as well as the music:
+These videos give an idea of some varieties of dance as well as the music: